 The PCA analysis indicated a higher correlation for OLR, OL and MY in the PC1.
 The absolute value of the correlation was similar for all variables, but OLR and OL were inversely correlated to MY.
 HRT had the highest correlation for PC2, followed by xSilage and %CH4.
 The PC3 was strongly correlated to MPR and followed by %CH4 and xSilage.
 Investigating the correlation among the variables identified for each PC, it was found that MY can be estimated by linear regression of OLR, with the MY increasing with a decrease of the OLR.

 The desirability function results were plotted (Fig.1) against the price of biomethane and the OLR for different fractions of silage.
-The contour plots considering profit and emissions savings (Fig.1A) shows the desirability increases as lower are the silage fraction and OLR adopted.
+The contour plots considering profit and emissions savings (Fig.1A) shows the desirability increases as the silage fraction and OLR decrease.
 As demonstrated by Beausang et al. (2024), the maximum silage in terms of VS in the feeding mix should be 70% to achieve emissions savings required for heating.
 Emissions savings lower than 80% resulted in desirability equals to 0.
 The minimum price of biomethane for a breakeven profit is €0.10 per kWh when 60% or 70% of silage in VS is used, as long as the OLR is lower than 2.12 kg-VS/m3 per day.
-For a gross profit of 50%, a biomethane price of €0.14 per kWh with 60% and OLR lower than 1.96 kg-VS/m3 per day.
+For a gross profit margin of 33%, a biomethane price of €0.14 per kWh with 60% and OLR lower than 1.96 kg-VS/m3 per day.
 However, the MY using a low percentage of silage might be overestimated due to the lack of data in the data set with silage lower than 80% after the removal of outliers.

 Figure 1: Contour plots of desirability function values obtained by maximising profit and emissions saving for heat (A) and only profit (B) for different prices of biomethane (Price CH4), organic loading rates (OLR) and fractions of silage (xSilage) in the feeding mix.

 When the objective is only optimising the profit (Fig.1B), the silage fractions of 80 and 90% can also be considered.
 The minimum price for breakeven would be €0.11 per kWh for 90% of silage fraction and OLR lower than 2.17 kg-VS/m3 per day.
-However, a minimum price of €0.16 per kWh would be required to ensure a 50% gross profit.
+However, a minimum price of €0.16 per kWh would be required to ensure a 33% gross profit margin.

 Conclusions

 The data analysis demonstrated that higher methane yield (MY) and profits from the AD of grass silage and slurry can be improved using organic loading rate (OLR) below 2.0 kg-VS/m3.
-The desirability function indicated that the minimum biomethane price of €0.16 per kWh is required to achieve a minimum 50% gross profit for all silage fractions.
+The desirability function indicated that the minimum biomethane price of €0.16 per kWh is required to achieve a minimum 33% gross profit margin for all silage fractions.
 However, 70% of silage should be used to optimise profits and emissions savings.
 These findings can help the biomethane industry to optimise the operation of AD digesters to increase the profit while attending the renewable energy criteria.
 Besides, it highlights the opportunities for farmers to improve the slurry management and diversify activities by providing grass as feedstock to AD plants.

 References